find your perfect postgrad program

 Student City Guide: Liverpool

-Fresh Student LivingWhere to Study Liverpool has three major universities.
-University of Liverpool, located in the city centre, is generally rated one of the best in the UK.
-As a founding member of the Russell Group it is heavily involved in research.
+The University of Liverpool, located in the city centre, is generally rated one of the best in the UK.
+As a founding member of the Russell Group, it is heavily involved in research.

-Liverpool John Moores, has the largest student body, while the much smaller Liverpool Hope University has only had official university status for the past ten years.
-All three offer excellent opportunities for postgraduate study.
+Liverpool John Moores, has the largest student body, while the much smaller Liverpool Hope University has only had official university status since 2005.
+All four institutions offer excellent opportunities for postgraduate study.

-Transport A little over two hours from London, Liverpool has excellent rail connections with other major cities in the north and midlands.
+A little over two hours from London, Liverpool has excellent rail connections with other major cities in the north and midlands.
 The extensive bus network is supplemented by Merseyrail, a metro-style system covering the city centre and suburbs.
-Cycling, while still a minority undertaking, is growing in popularity.
+Cycling is also growing in popularity, and is a healthy, efficient and cheap way to get around the city.

 The city's John Lennon airport is a busy hub, with low-cost airlines offering flights to dozens of European destinations.
 Fast ferries run regularly to Ireland, including Dublin and Belfast.

-A major setting for live music is the Liverpool Echo Arena, a 20,000 seat venue that regularly plays host to some of the biggest names in music.
-On a smaller scale, venues such as Korova on Hope Street offer regular live music.
+A major setting for live music is the M&S Bank Arena in the heart of the development at Kings Waterfront, a 10,000+ capacity venue that regularly plays host to some of the biggest names in music.
+On a smaller scale, venues such as Jacarand, Outpost and the famous Cavern Club offer regular live music.

 There's also plenty of comedy, with a smattering of clubs to be found across the city centre.